When you get injured, we take it personally.

 A personal injury can put your health, finances, and future in danger.
 Make sure you get a fair and full settlement to cover your losses.
 Talk to a personal injury lawyer in Milwaukee.

 Getting injured in an accident can quickly result in significant medical debt, emotional trauma, and many other losses.
 It’s frustrating dealing with a person or insurance company that refuses to cover the costs of your injuries.

 If you have been hurt in an accident, the financial burden can be tremendous.
 You deserve to have it compensated completely.
 To get a fair and full settlement, you may need a Milwaukee personal injury lawyer from The Law Offices of Gary S. Greenberg.
 We will work diligently to win your claim.

 Causes of Personal Injuries

 Personal injuries can be caused by just about anything.
 The damage they cause can be just as varied.
 Whether you were hit by a car while riding a bike or suffered an illness after taking a defective drug, any personal injury scenario could easily result in serious injuries.
 Below are some common types of personal injuries our clients have experienced:

 - Boating accidents are often due to operator error, failed equipment, or improper maintenance.
 If people are injured or killed in the accident, they or their families may have a chance to seek funds for their devastating accident.

-- Construction accidents are often caused by defective machinery or safety equipment, toxic exposure, or errors made by third-party contractors.
+- Construction accidents are often caused by defective machinery or safety equipment, toxic exposure, government agencies, or errors made by third-party contractors.

 - Defective products include heaters that catch fire, brake failures, and any other design or manufacturing flaw causing an injury.

 Many of these accident types can include multiple at-fault parties.
 Identifying the cause of yours is key to determining if you have grounds for an injury claim.
 Naming every responsible party in your lawsuit will maximize your potential award.